molatho/VolatileVault/README.md

 - **Security first**: All data is encrypted/decrypted (using AES-GCM) and compressed/decompressed (ZIP DEFLATE) in the browser, no sensitive data hits the backend in plain text and no potentially sensitive key material ever leaves the browser.
 - **Volatile storage**: All uploaded data has a preconfigured life-time (e.g. one hour) after which it gets deleted on the server side.
 Any previously stored encrypted blobs are removed on the server side upon startup of the server application.
+- **AWS integration**: Volatile Vault can spin up and configure CloudFront distributions to proxy web traffic for uploads & downloads.
+Furthermore it can create S3 buckets and upload file to and from them!
 - **TOTP authentication**: Access to the service is granted by using a shared secret for TOTP authentication, making it easy to use and more resilient to credential leakage.
 - **Configurable**: Specifics such as the maximum allowed file size and life time of uploaded blobs can be configured in the [server](server/README.md)'s `config.yml` file before deployment of the application.
 - **Chunks + HTTPS redirectors**: Upload the encrypted blobs in chunks via a range of HTTP redirectors pointing to the service.